 The Fishing Detection Models

 We have refined and replaced our models multiple times throughout the project.
-Below follows a summary of each model:
+Our most updated version is a neural net classifier, which is described in detail in our paper, Tracking the Global Footprint of Fisheries.

 - Heuristic Model 1.0